Epsylon42/apc/README.md

 * hide(P): accepts one parser and executes it but replaces its return type with `NilOk`
 * many(P): accepts one parser and executes it until it fails.
 Returns vector of values
 * any: accepts a type parameter and returns anything
+* map(P, F) accepts a parser and a function.
+Returns the output of function applied to the parser's `Ok`.

 ### error handling